JoshuaEstes/pms/docs/installation/README.md

 ---
 title: Installation
-classes: wide
 ---

 # Installation

-Installing is can be done quick and easy by using curl.
+Installing can be done quick and easy by using curl.
 The installation process will not overwrite any files and will backup your current rc files.

 ## Using curl